maxbre/git_how_to/git_how_to.md

 ```
 git config --global user.name "my_name"
 ```
-set name to be attached to commit transactions
+sets name to be attached to commit transactions

 ```
 git config --global user.email "my_email"
 ```
-set email to be attached to commit transactions
+sets email to be attached to commit transactions

 ## initialize a new repository